69th Armor Regiment: Operation Iraqi Freedom III

-In January 2005,Deploying to FOB Scunion (adjacent to FOB Warhorse) the partial Battalion again deployed in support of Operation Iraqi Freedom.
+In January 2005, Deploying to FOB Scunion (adjacent to FOB Warhorse) the partial Battalion again deployed in support of Operation Iraqi Freedom.
 2nd Battalion, 69th Armor served with the 42nd ID, a National Guard Division based in NY.
-Operations were based in the Chalis Qada area.
+Operations were based in the Al Khalis District.
 In June 2005, 2nd Battalion, 69th Armor was called to be the tip of the spear again against the insurgent influence in the city of Ramadi in the Al Anbar province.
 Able-co/2-69 AR, Delta/2-69 AR, HHC/2-69 AR, and E/203 SB (FSC/2-69 AR) along with B/1-30 IN operated out of CAMP CORREGIDOR and COMBAT OUTPOST on the eastern side of Ar Ramadi.
-C/2-69 AR, along with additional attachments, remained in Chalis Qada to serve with the Iraqi Army in that area.
+C/2-69 AR, along with additional attachments, remained in Al Khalis to serve with the Iraqi Army in that area.
 Throughout the deployment, B/2-69 AR and E/2-69 AR were attached to 1-10 FA and served in the Baqubah area.
 Following great successes in Chalis Qada and Ar Ramadi, the battalion redeployed to Fort Benning, Georgia in January 2006.
 E/203 SB was awarded the Navy Unit Commendation.
 B/2-69 AR and E/2-69 AR were awarded the Meritorious Unit Citation.